Tucson Housing Market: Trends & Prices (2025)

 Iron Horse Housing Market

-Redfin reports that houses in Iron Horse typically sell at 3.3% below list price and can stay on the market for months.
+Redfin reports that houses in Iron Horse typically sell at 3.6% below list price and spend an average of eight days on the market.

 Inventory is on the low side in Iron Horse, so you may need to be patient if you hope to find your dream home in this neighborhood.